caratsandcake/eng-exercise/README.md

 ## Suggestions

-- It always helps if your frontend looks at least slightly considered, but do not spend the bulk of your time on styling (we use Bootstrap 5 as an easy option).
+- Add the amount of test coverage you feel is appropriate for the scope of this application (and be prepared to talk to testing choices made).

+- Do not spend time on implementing authentication (we care about general data modeling and persistence best practices - not auth pattern implementation).

 - Your frontend does not have to be responsive (we will be testing your code on desktop only).